EricYuY/Circle-recognition-and-collision-detection/README.md

-# Circle-recognition-and-collision-detection
+Circle Recognition and collision detection

-Computer Vision project using Hough algorithm for circle detection and collision detection of spheres with CNN
+Computer Vision project using Circle Hough algorithm for circle recognition and optical flow for velocity vector estimation and collision detection of spheres

+Using CNN

 Test: Lucas Kanade - Optical Flow